 St. Maarten and St. Martin are absolutely amazing to visit!
-One of the smallest land masses to be divided between two countries.
+One of the smallest land masses to be divided between the two countries.
 The island is split between the Kingdom of the Netherlands and the French Overseas Collectivity of St. Martin.
 Today we are excited to share our St. Maarten Travel Tips!
-What to see, what to buy and what to watch out for on the island.
+What to see, what to buy, and what to watch out for on the island.

 The weather in St. Maarten is gorgeous!
 Averaging between 66 to 83 degrees most days of the winter.
 The island does get hot in the summer.